 What if your house was destroyed in a storm and you had no idea whether or not it was covered by insurance?
 It happens more often than you might think.
 In the aftermath of Hurricane Harvey, many homeowners found out their roofs were not insured when they filed roofing insurance claims for damage incurred during the hurricane.
 If this sounds like something that could happen to you or someone close to you, do yourself a favor and read our blog post on Roofing Insurance Claims Do’s and Don’ts before filing anything with your insurer.
 We will help guide you through some of the common pitfalls which can lead to denied roofing insurance claims.

 Don’t Get Lost in The Paperwork of a Claim

 It’s always the paperwork.
 Do you have all of the necessary documentation to file a claim?
 If not, find it now- don’t wait till later!
 Remember, insurers are looking for reasons not to pay claims and your easiest path to payment denial is getting lost in the paperwork.
-Be clear that everything you need is included when filing your roofing insurance claim.
+Be clear that everything you need is included when filing your roof insurance claim settlement in Goodyear AZ.

 Steroids reduce death risk for severely ill coronavirus patients, studies confirm avanafil uk as deadly superbugs rise, big pharma presses farm antibiotics